buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_CableSegmentTypeFiberSegment.md

+# Pset_CableSegmentTypeFiberSegment

 Properties of fiber segments.
 This property set is applicable to a type or occurrence of _IfcCableSegment_ with predefined type FIBERSEGMENT.
 <!-- end of short definition -->